 2. BEACH TOWEL/MAT

 How can you go to the beach and not bring a beach towel?
-I love to bring a mat too, because when you need to dry off at least you have a towel to dry off with when you are done.
-A mat isn’t necessary, but it is convenient especially since my mat can hold two people and I will end up using my towel as a pillow to relax on.
+I love to bring a mat too because when you need to dry off your towel won’t be dirty.
+A mat isn’t necessary, but it is convenient especially.
+My mat can hold two people and I will end up using my towel as a pillow to relax on.

 3. SUNSCREEN/SUNBLOCK/ALOE VERA

-The worst thing you can do to your skin is get too much sun exposure and a sunburn.
+The worst thing you can do to your skin is getting too much sun exposure and sunburn.
 To keep your skin healthy, stay hydrated with lotion and protect yourself from the elements.
-I prefer to use spray sunblocks only because they do not leave hand print marks when you tan or burn.
+I prefer to use spray sunblocks only because they do not leave handprint marks when you tan or burn.
 I love to finish the day at the beach with the Hawaiian Tropic Aloe Vera Hydration.
-My thirsty skin soaks up all the lovely moisture this lotions has to offer.
+My thirsty skin soaks up all the lovely moisture this lotion has to offer.

 4. BEACH BAG

-I just recently broke my beach bag on my last trip, however, I am looking into another beach bag with more compartments since I love to keep things organized and separated.
+I just recently broke my beach bag on my last trip.
+I am looking into another beach bag with more compartments since I love to keep things organized and separated.
 So let me know if you have a favorite beach bag in the comments below!
-This is a necessity for me, but I may being using my cute Victoria’s Secret bag in the mean time.
+This is a necessity for me, but I may be using my cute Victoria’s Secret bag in the meantime.

 6. HAIR ACCESSORIES